-- (1) Subject to the Constitution and this Act, the commission may determine the manner and the period during which campaigns shall take place giving at least one day in each district and shall publish that information in the Gazette and forward a copy to each returning officer. - (2) Every candidate may hold individual public campaign meetings in any part of Uganda in accordance with any existing law. - (3) For the avoidance of doubt, a candidate's agent may carry on campaign meetings on behalf of the candidate and otherwise carry on any campaign which the candidate is allowed to do under this Act. - (4) The Commission may, after consultation with all the candidates, organise one or more joint candidates' campaign meetings for those candidates who consent to such a meeting. - (5) A candidate or a candidate's agent authorised in writing by the candidate to do so, may hold a consultative meeting with the candidate's campaign agents for the purposes of planning and organising the candidate's election campaign. - (6) A candidate shall not hold any public campaign meeting under subsection (2) except in accordance with a programme of meetings submitted by the candidate to the Commission.
+- (1) Subject to the Constitution and this Act, the commission may determine the manner and the period during which campaigns shall take place and shall publish that information in the Gazette and forward a copy to each returning officer. - [subsection (1) amended by section 2 of Act 14 of 2015] - (2) Every candidate may hold individual public campaign meetings in any part of Uganda in accordance with any existing law. - (3) For the avoidance of doubt, a candidate's agent may carry on campaign meetings on behalf of the candidate and otherwise carry on any campaign which the candidate is allowed to do under this Act.

+- (4) The Commission may, after consultation with all the candidates, organise one or more joint candidates' campaign meetings for those candidates who consent to such a meeting. - (5) A candidate or a candidate's agent authorised in writing by the candidate to do so, may hold a consultative meeting with the candidate's campaign agents for the purposes of planning and organising the candidate's election campaign. - (6) A candidate shall not hold any public campaign meeting under subsection (2) except in accordance with a programme of meetings submitted by the candidate to the Commission.